Similar Deals Today

-The latest Acer Swift 3 (SF314-42-R9YN) is an excellent ultrabook for most users, especially those looking for a reliable laptop for office, home or college use; and, one that can be had affordably but still offer a lightweight design and pretty decent battery life.
+The latest Acer Swift 3 (SF314-42-R9YN) is an excellent ultrabook for most users, especially those looking for a reliable laptop for office, home or college use

 - Highly portable